 The sun breaks through briefly while I’m sheltering on the summit, just long enough to take some pictures, then the hail returns with renewed ferocity.
 It’s during this second squall, while I’m stumbling down the fell, I hear a choir of angels above the wind and the railway goods wagon heaves out of the mist – bathed in sunshine – like the galley bearing King Arthur’s body to Avalon.

 Railway goods wagons.
 We’ve been here before, and pretty recently.
 I have a theory about them.
 After several decades of walking through wild and desolate places, it has been observed that the wilder and more desolate the place becomes, the more likelihood there is of stumbling across one.
 This wagon, positioned on blocks and sleepers at an altitude of 513m or 1,684ft (you can actually see it on Google Earth), didn’t get here without a great deal of effort.
-By the way, it’s a BR 12T Vanfit.
-Not many people know that.
+By the way, it’s a BR Shocvan.
+(I originally identified it as a BR 12T Vanfit but I’ve been informed otherwise.
+See comments).

 So I slither down the slopes of Clough Head, wondering how an old railway wagon managed to slither up it, and clump along the Old Coach Road towards the crossroads above Dockray.
 It’s a cold and blustery few miles, but pleasant nonetheless.
 I pass the time trying to determine whether or not coaches used this route.
 I decide it’s a myth perpetuated by the Ordnance Survey.